Bankoga/golem/open_problems/connection_problems.md

 - How to distribute outputs to subsequent problem domains

 **Does size of PD change based on the number of inputs to the PD?**
 They do seem to be correlated.
+Though the answer for this problem seems to relate to the answers for input, and output interpretation.

 ### Indicating Input Slots for a Problem Domain